Mo-Ashad/Portfolio/README.md

 20/06/2026 in the day i was not open my leptop. today i learn only one hours
 My college will start 9 july i am prepairing myself for college and doing well.
+Today i was watch the Raj Samani podcast.
+He is a such a great advisor and greate podcaster.